 Why does my AI scribe hallucinate?

 An AI scribe hallucinates when the underlying speech-to-text model encounters low-signal audio (background noise, long pauses, unclear speech) or when the summarization model pattern-matches your note onto its training data instead of the actual transcript.
-Both layers can introduce content that was never spoken in the room.
+The cure is transcript grounding — forcing every generated sentence to map back to a specific verbatim span of the consult.

 1. Phrase-loop repetition